das-praktische-schreinerlein/mat-publishingtools/README.md

 # Desc
 This is a subset of publishing-tools created for Michas-Books on www.michas-ausflugstipps.de/portal-bucherstellung.html

-1. PDF-tools for converting, merge, trim and so on
+1. PDF-tools for converting, merging, trimming and so on
 2. batchfiles for support
 3. batchfiles for generating a book with pagenum and TOC from different webpages